1412kauti/JavaFX-GUI-Event-Management-System/README.md

 Parent root = FXMLLoader.load(getClass().getResource("/application/FXML/Common/StartScreen.fxml"));
 ```
 The FXML file is stored in the variable **root**.
-The Scene is now setup with 3 parameters. i.e. root, height of the Scene and the Width of the Scene. as seen here:
+The Scene is now setup with 3 parameters. i.e. root, height of the Scene and the Width of the Scene. as shown below:
 ```
 Scene scene = new Scene(root,300,300);
 ```